 Sustainable tourism in Scotland is a passion of mine.
 When I hiked the Scottish National Trail I fell head over heels for Scotland’s landscape and I made a promise to myself to protect it fiercely.

 One of the most effective tips for protecting Scotland’s environment is not to travel here at all- however this isn’t realistic.
 I’d love for everyone to experience Scotland’s awe-inspiring landscapes, welcoming hospitality and have a dram with the lovely locals.
 It’s a tough one when the answer to a more sustainable planet is to travel less, when travel for many of us is our passion and reason for being.
+Especially after being cooped up for so long!

 What is Sustainable Tourism?

 Sustainable essentially means travelling in a way that minimizes harm to the environment, local communities, and wildlife.
-To me, sustainable tourism is also about making an effort to leave a destination in a better way that you found it.
+To me, sustainable tourism is also about making an effort to leave a destination in a better way than you found it.
 My tips in this article will help you to achieve just that!

 25 Sustainable Tourism in Scotland Tips